Marc Surer: Racing career

 Surer started his career in karting in 1972.
 Due to the racing ban established in Switzerland after the 1955 Le Mans disaster, he moved to Germany in 1974, where he finished second in the local Formula Vee Championship.
 In 1976, he switched to European Formula 3, where he was noticed by Jochen Neerpasch, who hired him as a member of the BMW Junior Team alongside Eddie Cheever and Manfred Winkelhock.
 In 1978, he finished second in the Formula 2 Championship, eventually winning the series the following year in a works March-BMW.

 Surer driving for Arrows at the 1984 British Grand Prix.

 Surer's debut in Formula 1 took place at the end of 1979 and was somewhat troubled.
 He broke his legs in qualifying at the South African Grand Prix in an ATS at Kyalami in 1980 and again racing there in 1981 for Ensign.
-He recovered to give Ensign their best result with a 4th-place finish at the 1981 Brazilian Grand Prix, also setting the fastest lap of the race.
+He recovered to give Ensign their best result with a fourth-place finish at the 1981 Brazilian Grand Prix, also setting the fastest lap of the race.
 He later drove for Theodore before establishing himself at Arrows for a couple of seasons, until BMW's support earned him a seat at Brabham for 1985.
 Surer returned to Arrows in 1986 but eventually retired from Formula One halfway through the season due to a serious accident at the 1986 ADAC Hessen-Rallye in his Ford RS200 that severely injured him and killed his co-driver and friend Michel Wyder.
 BMW retained him as a driver, coach and later director of motorsport activities.
-In 1994 and 1995, Surer, alongside Johnny Cecotto and Jo Winkelhock, won the German Super Touring Car Championship.
+In 1994 and 1995, Surer, alongside Johnny Cecotto and Joachim Winkelhock, won the German Super Touring Car Championship.

 In 1996, Surer began working as a television commentator at all Formula 1 events for Sky Sport (Germany) (formerly known as DF1 and Premiere) next to the lead commentator Jacques Schulz.
 After Schulz's withdrawal prior to the 2013 season, he remained as a commentator alongside Sascha Roos until 2017.